Cemeteries

 (Design 1.
 1949 / 2.
 1967 / 3.
 1985)

 The memorial to the 328 Red Army soldiers who died in the battle for the town of Eberswalde is located in the Waldfriedhof cemetery.
 Located on Freienwalder Straße and last revised and dedicated in 1985, the Soviet memorial is part of the Eberswalde cemetery administration's area of responsibility.
 5000 square metres in size, the memorial is made of sandstone with a star at the top.
 The memorial stands on a truncated earth pyramid which can be reached by steps.
 The main entrance is made of quarry stone with a steel gate reminiscent of bayonets.
 An avenue of hornbeam flanks the entrance to the memorial.
 1.20 x 2.0 metre sandstone walls stand to the left and right of the memorial, on which granite plaques have been placed providing information about the names and ranks of the fallen Soviet soldiers.
-The inscription on the memorial reads: "Eternal Glory to the Soviet soldiers who died fighting for the liberation from fascism."
+The inscription on the memorial reads: "Eternal glory to the Soviet soldiers who died fighting for the liberation from fascism."
 The previous memorials on the truncated pyramid were a brick obelisk from 1949, a granite memorial stone from 1967 and finally a sandstone memorial in 1985.

 Military police memorial

-The fact that a "Feldjäger stone" was erected as a memorial at the forest cemetery in Eberswalde and dedicated on 24 November 1922 is due to the forestry training in Eberswalde.
+The fact that a "Feldjäger stone" was erected as a memorial at the forest cemetery in Eberswalde and dedicated on 24 November 1922 is due to the forestry apprenticeship in Eberswalde.
 The Prussian mounted infantry corps, a troop unit set up by King Frederick II of Prussia in 1740, studied at the Eberswalde Forestry Academy during peacetime.
-The sons of foresters were appointed "Capitaines de Guides" and were to provide the Prussian army with good signposts and messengers.
+The sons of foresters were appointed "Capitaines de Guides" and were to provide the Prussian army with good guides and messengers.
 After the First World War was lost, the Feldjäger were disbanded as the "Reitende-Feldjäger-Corps" (RFC) by order of the Minister of War on 1 October 1919.
 This meant that the "fourth oldest branch" of the Prussian army had ceased to exist.
-However, even before the dissolution of the Reitende Feldjäger-Corps was finalised, old and young Feldjäger set about founding a "Feldjägergesellschaft", now the "Feldjägerverein e.V.", in Eberswalde on the basis of existing structures.
+However, even before the dissolution of the Reitende Feldjäger-Corps was finalised, old and young Feldjäger set about founding a "Feldjägergesellschaft", now "Feldjägerverein e.V.", in Eberswalde on the basis of existing structures.
 A boulder from the Brandenburg forest was found barely 150 metres from the memorial site.
 The stone was crowned by a dying eagle.
 The lights were overcast and its fangs clutched in the stone.
 With an inscription in golden letters.
 "The mounted Feldjäger Corps from 1740 - 1919 To its fallen."
 "If you had given an order to a Feldjäger, you were safe."
 (Count Moltke 24.11.1890)

 Funeral parlours